Countryside path through green fields leading toward a village.

 A system can meet a baseline and still fail in practice.
 Real accommodation requires control, clarity, and room for different needs to exist at the same time.

-Attach the engine
+What the engine changes

 What comes next

-Support and resource platforms
+Support and partnerships